bengler/hermes/README.md

 See [this reference](./PROVIDERS.md) for details about available providers for the `sms` and `email` keys.

+### Mailgun

+The `mailgun` provider has these options:

+* `api_key`: The API key.
+* `mailgun_domain`: Optional.
+This domain will be used if a sender address does not match any domain in the Mailgun account.
+The provider will first attempt to use the sender email's domain, and fall back to this domain.
+(Note that if a send fails with the sender's domain, the provider will not retry for another minute, but will continue to use the `mailgun_domain` setting as a fallback.)
+Normally, it should not be necessary to set this option.

 ## Sending messages

 With the example above, it's possible to send SMS and email for the `test` realm.
 We may then post messages with the API, via `POST` requests:

 ### Email